cmboling/fossa-maven-demo/README.md

 ## FOSSA Analysis

-This setup demonstrates how FOSSA CLI handles Maven projects with local dependencies:
+This setup demonstrates how FOSSA CLI handles Maven projects with local dependencies, but this is a good setup for how things may run at an enterprise level, where wrappers of actual OSS dependencies may be stored in a private registry.

 - FOSSA requires dependencies to be resolvable via Maven's standard mechanisms
-- Local dependencies must be built and installed to the local repository first
+- Local dependencies must be built and installed
 - Use `fossa list-targets` to identify project modules before analysis

 ## Dependencies